apalache-mc/apalache/docs/src/tutorials/snowcat-tutorial.md

-# Tutorial on the Type Checker Snowcat
+# Tutorial on the Snowcat:snowflake::cat: Type Checker

 In this tutorial, we introduce the Snowcat:snowflake::cat: type checker
 :snowflake: :cat:.
 We give concrete steps on running the type checker and